rcmcooperative/agency-jekyll-theme/_join_options/leadership.md

 ---
-caption: #what displays in the portfolio grid:
+caption: #Leadership
-  title: Example
+  title: Join the leadership
   subtitle: subtitle
   thumbnail: https://place-hold.it/400x300
-modalID: portfolioEg1
+modalID: joinLeadership

 #what displays when the item is clicked:
 title: Title